pgniewko/steinhardt/README.md

 ACKNOWLEDGMENTS
 ===============
-The lirbary is open-source.
-If you want to cite the library in any pubished work please contact me at pawel.gniewek@berkeley.edu for more information about credits.
+The library is open-source.
+If you want to cite the library in any pubished work please contact me at gniewko.pablo@gmail.com for more information about credits.